WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 Per the logic described above, the client will open additional byways once the number of blocked byways goes above a threshold.
-If a the number of blocked byways hits 75% of the total, this is a signal that congestion has occurred.
+If a the number of blocked byways in either direction hits 75% of the total for that direction, this is a signal that congestion has occurred.
 In such a case, the client or server MUST either drop packets at the application layer, or buffer them for later transmission. [[TODO: can we play with QUIC priorities to prioritize newer media frames over older?]]

-When a client or server receives a media frame, it MUST send an acknowledge message on the media control byway.
+When a client or server receives a media frame, it MUST send an acknowledge message.
+This message MUST be sent on the same byway on which the media was received.
 This acknowledgement message MUST contain the full sequence number and channel number for the media packet that was received.
 It MUST also contain the timestamp, represented as wallclock time, at which the media packet was received.

-If the server has marked 75% of the media byways as blocked, it MUST send a command on the media control byway instructing the client to open another media byway.
-Once this command is received, the client MUST open a new byway, unless the total number of byways has reached 20.
+If the server has marked 75% of the reverse media byways as blocked, it MUST send a signaling event instructing the client to open another reverse media byway.
+Once this command is received, the client MUST open a new reverse byway, unless the total number of byways has reached 20.

 A client MAY terminate media byways gracefully if they have not